Do you ever feel like you are constantly getting onto your children or asking them to do something?

-Every time we catch a child doing something we might have had to remind them about in the past, we give them a Caught Being Good Ticket, and tell them why they earned the ticket.
+Every time we catch a child doing something we might have had to remind them about in the past, we give them a Caught Being Good Ticket, and tell them the positive behavior that earned the ticket.
 They may not ask for a ticket.
 If they do, they will automatically NOT receive one.
 They can not have a haughty spirit when they earn a ticket; doing so could result in the ticket being returned.
 And they must put the ticket away right away.
 If they don’t think the ticket is important enough to be put away right away, and it is found by another family member, that family member may keep it.

 Every Sunday, the girls count their cards.
 My girls have dubbed Sunday as “Counting Day,” and they look forward to counting their cards with much excitement.
 Once they count their cards, they look on the reward chart and decide how they would like to spend their cards.
 They can save them until the next week for an even bigger prize or spend them (aka return them to Dad and Mom) for a smaller prize.
 For instance, this week Peanut spent 10 tickets for two pieces of candy (a big deal at our house) and saved the rest for another Sunday.

 Think these tickets could be an encouragement in your house?
 Feel free to download a copy of the tickets for yourself.